sbelharbi/bah-dataset/README.md

 ## <a name='download-bah'> *BAH* dataset: Download </a>

-To download BAH dataset, please fill in thE FOLLOWING form which includes signing and uploading the End-User License Agreement (EULA).
+To download BAH dataset, please fill in the following form which includes signing and uploading the End-User License Agreement (EULA).
 You will receive a link to download *BAH* dataset.

 ```diff